 What does landlord insurance cost in QLD?

-Data from Canstar Research during the 2018 Landlord Insurance Star Ratings in July show that landlord insurance premiums have actually decreased in the state of Queensland for both units and houses.
+Data from Canstar Research during the 2018 Landlord Insurance Star Ratings in July shows landlord insurance premiums actually decreased in the state of Queensland for both units and houses.
 This is a welcome change from 2016-17, where insurance premiums rose by as much as 20% for houses and 15% for units.

-Despite this decrease, Canstar data show that South Queensland (below Rockhampton) has the second highest average annual insurance premiums, behind only North Queensland.
+Despite this decrease, Canstar data shows South Queensland (below Rockhampton) has the second highest average annual insurance premiums, behind only North Queensland.